ezEngine/docs/docs/getting-started/faq.md

 Consequently, good documentation both directly inside code, as well as external, is very dear to us.
 The best technology is worthless, if only few people know how to use it.

-We would love to see ez being used by other people.
+We would love to see EZ being used by other people.
 We try to fix issues and help out as well as possible, but there is only so much we can do with our time.
 We understand that for many people other engines are a better fit.
-If ez does fit your needs, that's great.
+If EZ does fit your needs, that's great.
 And if you are able to help out make it better, that's really awesome.

 ## See Also